saguileran/Simulation-Protocol/readme.md

   ofs.close();
 }
 ```
-The last two function generates data of density functions vs time, this data can be analize with Fourier transform.
+The last two the  function generates data of density functions vs time, this data can be analized with a Fourier transform.

 ## Main Function